Rhetos/SimpleSPRTEmail/Readme.md

 SimpleSPRTEmail uses `System.Net.Mail` classes from .NET Framework for sending an email to an SMTP server.

-Use [&lt;mailSettings&gt; element](http://msdn.microsoft.com/en-us/library/w355a94k%28v=vs.100%29.aspx) in `web.config` to configure the email sending options.
+Use [&lt;mailSettings&gt; element](http://msdn.microsoft.com/en-us/library/w355a94k%28v=vs.100%29.aspx) in `App.config` to configure the email sending options.
 An example:

 ```XML
 <configuration>